Emergent Spacetime and Cosmic Inflation: Discussion

 that is, $R = X_H$.
 A very interesting property is that

 is the Liouville vector field of the symplectic form $B_t$, i.e., $\mathcal{L}_Z B_t = B_t$ or $\iota_Z B_t = \lambda_t$.
 This condition can be written as $\mathcal{L}_Z \lambda_t = \lambda_t$.
 One can regard the Liouville vector field $Z$ as the Reeb vector field associated with the contact form $dT$.
-Since $\iota_Z (B_t^2) = e^{2T} \eta \wedge d\eta$, the one-form $\lambda_t$ gives rise to a contact form on every three-dimensional submanifold $M \subset N$ transverse to $Z$.
+Since $\iota_Z (B_t^2) = 2 e^{2T} \eta \wedge d\eta$, the one-form $\lambda_t$ gives rise to a contact form on every three-dimensional submanifold $M \subset N$ transverse to $Z$.
 Thus we expect that the conformal vector field $Z$ will generate an inflationary metric given by

 It will be interesting to have a microscopic derivation of the above inflation metric from the matrix string theory \eq{mst}.
-The approach in \cite{jun-sang} may be useful for this case.
-Since we have no idea how to formulate emergent gravity based on the Nambu structure (D), the last case would remain to be our dream.
+The approach in \cite{1jun-sang} may be useful for this case.
+Given our current lack of understanding in formulating emergent gravity based on the Nambu structure (D), the realization of this concept remains a distant aspiration.
 It may be of M-theory origin because it is involved with the 3-form $C$ instead of symplectic 2-form $B$.